The BES London Summer School in Greek and Latin Epigraphy

 In addition to the hands-on training on the inscriptions in the BM, leading UK based epigraphers spoke to the School on such diverse topics as Pompeian graffiti, provincial epigraphies, the display of imperial pronouncements, Louis Robert and the editing of Greek inscriptions, the development of the discipline, digital epigraphy, epigaphic manuscripts, and linguistic practices on stone.
 Discussion continued over drinks and dinner on four evenings of the School.
 And the participants’ work on the inscriptions will form part of the BM’s new editions of the inscriptions.

 The Summer School was generously supported by the Institute of Classical Studies, the Classical Association, and AIEGL.
-Click here for some further impressions from the School!
+Our Report provides further impressions from the Summer School!